Akram-touati/Akram-touati/README.md

 💻 Beyond XR, I'm fascinated by the intersection of computer vision and robotics.
 From object detection and tracking to autonomous navigation, I'm constantly exploring innovative ways to leverage vision-based systems for intelligent automation and enhanced human-machine interaction.

 🌟 When I'm not coding, you'll find me tinkering with hardware, experimenting with new sensors, or simply lost in the latest research papers on spatial computing and machine perception.
 I thrive on collaboration and am always eager to connect with fellow enthusiasts and pioneers in the XR, AR, CV, and robotics communities.
+Here are some of my key skills:
+# skills:

 * **Programming:** 💻 C#, C++, Python, Java, JavaScript, Node.js, MATLAB, SQL